CaptainSapphire/PH-s-Blog/_posts/2025-03-28-Unblock-Github.md

 ## Why did it get blocked?
 I do not have the exact reason why it got blocked.
 However, most IDEs are blocked on my school account and/or wifi. <br><br>
 *An integrated development environment is a software application that provides comprehensive facilities for software development.
 An IDE normally consists of at least a source-code editor, build automation tools, and a debugger.* <br><br>
 They automatically block any .io websites as many games are run on .io.
 However, some .io's are IDEs as well.
-Non .io's are
+Non .io's are blocked because you could run an environment in browser

 ## Why it should be unblocked